4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Quick Notes 1.md

 			- Local machine forwards queries the local nameserver
 	- ### DNS Attacks
 		- 3 Types
-			- Old School: Record Injection
+			- **Old School: Record Injection**
 				- Provide additional info appended with our host IP through our own attacker nameserver
 				- Original NS ends up caching this new evil IP
 				- No longer works due to Bailiwick Checking
 					- Only records related to the requested domain are accepted in responses, DNS servers are less trusting of additional information
-			- Somewhat Old School: Response Spoofing
+			- **Somewhat Old School: Response Spoofing**
-			- New: Kaminsky Attack
+			- **New: Kaminsky Attack**
+				- AKA DNS Cache Poisoning
+				- PreReq for this attack is to know the queryID
+					- Assuming we dont have a connection to the nameserver directly we can send a high volume of DNS queries to a DNS resolver
+					- If it is timed well with a legitimate DNS query

 		- Hijacking DNS
 			- Threat Model and Attacker Goals